linus87/tensorflowjsdemo/src/input_layer/README.md

 and uses it to predict.
 Edit `index.js` and load `index.html` in your browser to test small snippets.

-## Changes
-1. Modified file index.html, let it can accept input parameter from input
-2. Modified file index.js, modified the input and output.

 ## Run the demo

 1. Install the required dependencies: